 Global Optimization#

-This section provides implementation for the concepts covered in the class for global optimization.
+This section provides implementation for concepts related to global optimization.
 Each subsection contains various code blocks which provide python implementation for the concept.
 You are expected to create an empty jupyter notebook, and paste the code in the notebook and run it.
 This will teach you how to create notebooks from scratch and prepare you for workbook and homework assignments.
 Following topics are covered in this section:

 Jones Function#